 Deduplication of translation database terms

 Terms may come up in more than one context or project.
-Sometimes the same word may mean different things in different contexts, or be combined with a strict duplicate.
+Sometimes the same word may mean different things in different contexts or be combined with a strict duplicate.

 Before building the database, I stored terms in Google Sheets, one for each project.
 So I had some work to do to combine these sheets together into the database and to help, built a deduplication function to combine terms.

 This function is still useful to combine terms encountered on current projects.
-I take care though only to combine terms if they have the same meaning and are essentially synonyms, in which case the English term of one goes into the ‘alternative field’ of the other.
+I take care, though, only to combine terms if they have the same meaning and are essentially synonyms, in which case the English term of one goes into the ‘alternative field’ of the other.

-Standardising translation terms
+Standardizing translation terms

 This is the recording and standardisation of terms in ‘everyday’ translation.
 Writing down terms and weighing the synonyms leads to a better understanding.